ashdroidcmd/ash-blog-posts/posts/2025-10-26-embedded-vs-iot-vs-robotics.md

 - **IoT** connects those devices, enabling communication and data-driven automation.
 - **Robotics** adds motion and physical interaction, often using embedded IoT systems internally.

----

-*Written by Ash — documenting the intersection of software, electronics, and intelligent machines.*